|The Title Screen|

 Wrap Up & Negatives

 The controls and checkpoint system irritated me.
 Although generally quite smooth, the controls are occasionally frustrating; especially with changing from one surface to another (wall to ceiling).
 Since one binding is used for 'change surface' and 'jump/drop', I fell down instead of changing surface many times - which if sneaking above an enemy is bad.
 The checkpoint system is generally forgiving and well implemented, but occasionally can save your progress at unwanted moments; especially if you have just done something you wish to undo.
 On more than one occasion I set off an alarm and went to reload, only to find that a checkpoint had happened and the only way to undo the alarm was restarting the level.
-I would personally change it so that it only saves a checkpoint if you there are no enemies currently aware of you.
+I would personally change it so that a checkpoint only saves if there are no enemies currently aware of you.

 It is not a negative as such, but if you want detailed story progression, or emotional character development, this game will disappoint you.